Abuzariii/Abuzariii/README.md

 <details>
   <summary>📝 Click to know about my work : </summary>

-I am a skilled MERN Stack Developer who can build highly responsive UIs, Web Applications and APIs.
-I also use PostgreSQL, Nextjs and GraphQL along with MERN.
+I am a skilled MERN/MEAN Stack Developer who can build highly responsive UIs, Web Applications and APIs.
+I am working as a Software Engineer at Trilops, building healthcare softwares including EMR systems, Patient Portals and Case Management Softwares.
+My stack includes, but is not limited to React.js, Angular, Next.js, NestJS, PostgreSQL, Tensorflow and PowerBI.
+I am proficient in Python and JavaScript programming languages.

-I have also worked as a research assistant for multiple Masters and PhD students for deep learning projects in the domain of Natural Lagnguage Processing and Computer Vision.
+I also work as a research assistant with Researchers & Scholars to help them materialize deep learning projects, particularly in the domains of Natural Lagnguage Processing and Computer Vision.
 I can train, fine tune and deploy highly accurate models for pretty much any task including sentiment analysis, regression, classification, object detection and recognition.
-My DL/ML stack includes Python and Tensorflow.

-You can view all my online certificates here : https://github.com/Abuzariii/Certificates
+View all my certifications here : https://github.com/Abuzariii/Certificates
 </details>